DJDanl/cpp-docs.pt-br/docs/cppcx/wrl/classfactory-class.md

 ### <a name="return-value"></a>Valor retornado

-S_OK se for bem sucedido; caso contrário, um HRESULT que descreve a falha.
+S_OK se for bem-sucedido; caso contrário, um HRESULT que descreve a falha.

 ## <a name="classfactoryclassfactory"></a><a name="classfactory"></a>ClassFactory::ClassFactory